Geometric intersections of loops on surfaces: Intersections of loops on surfaces

-A general theory tell us the number of the essential common value classes give a lower bound for the number of geometric intersections, see \cite[Theorem 4.10]{guying}.
+A general theory tells us the number of the essential common value classes gives a lower bound for the number of geometric intersections, see \cite[Theorem 4.10]{guying}.
 In general, common value pairs in different components of $\cvp(\varphi, \psi)$ may lie in the same common value class.
-Thus, we need to determine if there are some classes which coincide with each other during these $m\times n$ candidates.
-We also need to know the essentialities of common value classes.
+Thus, we need to determine if there are some classes which coincide with each other among these, at most, $m\times n$ candidates.
+We also need to see if a common value class can be removed by a homotopy, which will be considered in section 5.